Sway (window manager)

-Sway is a tiling window manager and Wayland compositor, inspired by i3, and written in C. Sway is designed as a drop-in replacement for i3 using the more modern Wayland display server protocol and wlroots compositor library.
+Sway is a tiling window manager and Wayland compositor, inspired by i3, and written in C. Sway is designed as a drop-in replacement for i3 using the Wayland display server protocol and wlroots compositor library.
 Sway works with existing i3 configuration files and supports most of i3's features while providing several new features of its own.

-Sway's default controls for manipulating windows are similar to vi.
-Window focus is controlled by a combination of the Super key and one of the keys h, j, k, or l.
-Window movement is performed by the same combination of keys with the addition of the shift key.

 Like i3, Sway can be extended and manipulated using its Unix domain socket and JSON-based IPC interface from many programming languages.

 Sway's first stable release was on March 11, 2019, after 3.6 years of development.

 Features

 Sway replicates several of i3's features: